fragrussu/qMRINet/README.md

 ## User guide
 qMRINet is based on 3 different python classes: `qmrisig`, `qmripar` and `qmriinterp`.
 These are defined in the [deepqmri.py](https://github.com/fragrussu/qMRINet/blob/master/tools/deepqmri.py) file and described in detail in this [user guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md).
 The guide contains:
-1. description of class and of its methods, including illustrations;
+1. information on qMRINet classes and on their methods, including illustrations;
 2. a list of signal models currently implemented in qMRINet;
 3. practical tutorials that demonstrate how to use qMRINet tools.